Loch Torridon Sunrise

 Winter is the season most likely to provide such conditions, but the mountains at these latitudes see very little of the sun during the winter months and the deeply cut valleys often remain in shadow for much of the day.
 A good covering of snow was a necessary prerequisite for any of the shots that I had in mind, but this was not to be 'any old snow', it had to be 'new snow' - the kind which looks like icing on a cake and which lights up to perfection when illuminated by the rising sun.
 Such moments, and conditions, tend to be fleeting.
 So when I received a weather forecast offering twelve hours of cold clear and stable air - and at a time when the Highlands were lying beneath a carpet of fresh snow - I set off immediately for Torridon with not a moment to lose.

-At Glen Torridon I entered a winter wonderland.
-A modest but complete covering of snow down to 300 metres had frozen hard.
-The temperature was down to -9C in Glen Torridon and only a few degrees more on the ridge above Loch Torridon where I set up my camera and tripod.
-Of the many opportunities available to me, I had chosen to capture a shot of Beinn Alligin and Liathach across Loch Torridon.
+In Glen Torridon I entered a winter wonderland.
+A modest but complete covering of snow down to 300 metres had frozen hard and the temperature was down to -9C.
+Of the many opportunities available to me, I chose to capture a shot of Beinn Alligin, Beinn Dearg and Liathach across Loch Torridon.
 As it was the morning of the winter solstice, my experience and research told me that this open viewpoint would catch the morning light much earlier and better than anywhere else in Glen Torridon itself.

-I seemed to wait for ever for the sun to rise; I was in a state of excited yet worried anticipation.
-Would the light appear as planned?
-Would the colours be to perfection?
+In a state of excited yet worried anticipation I seemed to wait an age for the sun to rise.
 It was not until 0915 that the first warm rays of the rising sun finally stuck the highest summits of Liathach and then Beinn Alligin.
 And then, over a 20 minute period as the light developed, the snows covering these two magnificent mountains turned a deep and rich pink in a spectacular and magical display which makes these special moments so memorable.

-Trying desperately to quell my excitement, I carefully and deliberately ran off twelve rolls of Velvia covering a range of exposures and compositions.
+I ran off twelve rolls of 120 Velvia covering a range of exposures and compositions.
 Soon the pink light turned yellow, and then finally the summits stood still, proud and outstandingly white in a cloudless and deep blue sky.
-The show was over, but the memory would last forever.
+Within twenty minutes the show was over, but the memory would last forever.
 The Highlands had delivered yet another superb, if fleeting, display so typical of their graceful and spectacular majesty.